HypeCheck

 Gut Health

-A probiotic strain with limited published research.
-General gut health benefits are plausible but unconfirmed for this specific strain.
+Probiotic strain with limited published research; general gut health benefits are plausible but unconfirmed.

 Bifidobacterium lactis BL-04

-Probiotic strain with early evidence for immune support; most studies use it in multi-strain blends.
+Probiotic strain with early evidence for immune support and inflammation reduction in blends.

 Weak evidence